Willamette Valley Vintage Reviews

 1985: The vintage was hot and dry from beginning to end.
 Harvest was in late September, under ideal conditions.
 Crop was a bit short.
 Also noteworthy was frost on May 11th and 12th, which affected many locations near the valley floor.
 Quality was good to excellent.

-Vintage notes provided by Ted Casteel, Bethel Heights Vineyard, Harry Peterson-Nedry, Chehalem, Scott Shull, Raptor Ridge Winery and Mark Vlosssak, St. Innocent Winery.
+Vintage notes provided by Ted Casteel, Bethel Heights Vineyard, Harry Peterson-Nedry, Ribbon Ridge Winery, Scott Shull, Raptor Ridge Winery and Mark Vlossak, St. Innocent Winery.